TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 # Goal 3: Understand how to layout a fixed width page with CSS.

+We use CSS to style the look and feel of our HTML pages.
+If your HTML elements were the foundation and scaffolding of a building, CSS would be the walls and paint and everything else that makes it look like a real structure.

 # Resources
 * [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](http://www.joelonsoftware.com/articles/Unicode.html)